 For example, the Safe and Affordable Funding for Equity and Resilience Program (SAFER) is informed by the Final Policy for Developing the Fund Expenditure Plan for the Safe and Affordable Drinking Water Fund (often referred to as the Safe and Affordable Drinking Water Fund's Policy) and the Annual Fund Expenditure Plans.
 The SAFER Program is designed to provide Californians who currently lack access to safe drinking water receive safe and affordable drinking water as quickly as possible, through providing assistance with interim drinking water supplies, emergency repairs, technical assistance, administrators, planning, operations and maintenance and construction projects via various funding sources.
-Additionally, as we discuss in detail in Section III, this order remands the Dairy General WDRs to the Central Valley Water Board with direction to implement the new regulatory framework to ensure dairies cease causing or contributing to concentrations of nitrate in groundwater that exceed safe drinking water levels over time and, in the interim, provide replacement drinking water to those reliant on groundwater with unsafe nitrate levels.

 THE NEW REGULATORY FRAMEWORK FOR NITROGEN DISCHARGES

-We now turn to the new regulatory framework for nitrogen discharges that we are establishing for the Central Valley Water Board’s development of the revised dairy general waste discharge requirements on remand, as well as for other regional water boards as we describe below.
+We now turn to the new regulatory framework for nitrogen discharges that we are establishing for the Central Valley Water Board’s development of the interim and final revised dairy general waste discharge requirements on remand.
 The regulatory framework is intended to complement, not supplant, other provisions of the revised dairy general waste discharge requirements.
-The regulatory framework applies to all dairies in the Central Valley region for which the Central Valley Water Board issues waste discharge requirements.
-In other words, the reach of the regulatory framework is intended to extend beyond the “existing” dairies that are subject to the Dairy General WDRs to all dairies in the Central Valley region currently in existence, all existing dairies that expand or consolidate with other dairies in the future, and any new dairies that are established in the future.
-In addition, some of the regulatory framework’s requirements are precedential for all dairies that utilize manure collection and land application within the jurisdiction of all other regional water boards, as we specify in Section III.G. below.
+The regulatory framework applies to all dairies in the Central Valley region for which the Central Valley Water Board issues waste discharge requirements: the regulatory framework is intended to extend beyond the dairies that are formally enrolled in the 2013 Dairy General WDRs—to include all dairies that operate in the Central Valley region, now and in the future.

-The ultimate objective of the entire regulatory framework is for dairies to achieve a performance standard of ceasing to cause or contribute to concentrations of nitrate in groundwater that exceed water quality objectives, including safe drinking water limits.
-For the remainder of this order, we will refer to this performance standard as the “Nitrogen Discharge Limit.”
-The Nitrogen Discharge Limit is very similar to the Dairy General WDRs’ Groundwater Limitation, except that it applies only to nitrogen, and that it addresses the situation where a dairy is just one of multiple sources of nitrates in groundwater such that it is only contributing to the exceedance of the primary MCL for nitrate in groundwater.
-It applies to all dairy waste management practices, including but not limited to discharges associated with land application, waste retention ponds, and production areas.
+The ultimate objective of the entire regulatory framework is for dairies to achieve a performance standard of ceasing to cause or contribute to concentrations of nitrate in groundwater that exceed the nitrate water quality objective of 10 mg/L. For the remainder of this order, we will refer to this performance standard as the “Nitrogen Discharge Limit.”
+The Nitrogen Discharge Limit is very similar to the 2013 Dairy General WDRs’ Groundwater Limitation insofar as both are qualitative values that express a goal: protecting groundwater quality.
+The main difference is that it applies only to nitrogen.
+It also applies even where a dairy is just one of multiple sources of nitrate in groundwater such that it may be only contributing to an exceedance.
+The Nitrogen Discharge Limit applies to all dairy manure management practices, including but not limited to discharges associated with land application, manure retention ponds, and production areas, as well as other discharges of nitrogen from a dairies’ operations, including the use of other nitrogen-containing fertilizers.
 The Nitrogen Discharge Limit is:

-Discharges of dairy waste from any aspect of a dairy’s operations shall cease causing or contributing to concentrations of nitrate in groundwater that adversely affect the beneficial uses of groundwater in accordance with the time schedule contained herein [or otherwise approved by the Regional Water Quality Control Board at a noticed public meeting.]
+Discharges of nitrogen associated with any aspect of a dairy’s operations shall cease causing or contributing to concentrations of nitrate in groundwater that exceed a water quality objective or otherwise unreasonably affect beneficial uses of groundwater in accordance with the time schedule contained herein (or otherwise approved by the Regional Water Quality Control Board at a noticed public meeting).